Ayshine/Artificial-Intelligence/README.md

 # Artificial Intelligence
-*AI is the discipline that deals with uncertainty and manages it in decision making* **Peter Norvig**
+*AI is the discipline that deals with uncertainty and manages it in decision making.*
+**Peter Norvig**

 ![lphaGo](images/alphago.jpg  "AlphaGo")

 AI program is called **Intelligent Agent** just like **AlphaGo**.
-You can learn more about **AlphaGo** by watching the documentary and/or reading the paper
+You can learn more about **AlphaGo** by watching the documentary and/or reading the paper.

 - [Documentary](https://www.alphagomovie.com/)
 - [Paper](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf)